Lumpy skin disease: History

 Lumpy skin disease was first seen as an epidemic in Zambia in 1929.
 Initially, it was thought to be the result of either poisoning or a hypersensitivity to insect bites.
-Additional cases occurred between 1943 and 1945 in Botswana, Zimbabwe, and the Republic of South Africa.
+Additional cases occurred between 1943 and 1945 in Botswana, Zimbabwe, and South Africa.
 Approximately, 8 million cattle were affected in a panzootic infection in South Africa in 1949, causing enormous economic losses.
 LSD spread throughout Africa between the 1950s and 1980s, affecting cattle in Kenya, Sudan, Tanzania, Somalia, and Cameroon.

 In 1989 there was an LSD outbreak in Israel.
 This outbreak was the first instance of LSD north of the Sahara desert and outside of the African continent.
 This particular outbreak was thought to be the result of infected Stomoxys calcitrans being carried on wind from Ismailiya in Egypt.
 During a period of 37 days between August and September 1989, fourteen of the seventeen dairy herds in Peduyim became infected with LSD.
 All of the cattle as well as small flocks of sheep and goats in the village were slaughtered.

 Throughout the past decade, LSD occurrences have been reported in Middle Eastern, European, and west Asian regions.

 LSD was first reported to the Bangladesh livestock department in July 2019.
 Eventually 500,000 head were estimated to have been infected in this outbreak.
 The Food and Agriculture Organization (FAO) recommended mass vaccination.
 As a result of the introduction of fall armyworm and this cattle plague within a few months of each other, the FAO, the World Food Programme, Bangladesh Government officials, and others agreed to begin improving Bangladesh's livestock disease surveillance and emergency response capabilities.
 Method of entry of the virus into Bangladesh remains unknown.